 - Congestion of sinus, ears and/or nose

-If you find yourself experiencing breathing difficulties, without an obvious cause you should always visit your GP to rule out any underlying medical conditions which may be causing you to feel unwell.
+If you find yourself experiencing breathing difficulties without an obvious cause, you should always visit your GP to rule out any underlying medical conditions which may be causing you to feel unwell.
 It may be that you have an allergy.